Why serve on an AFIA committee?

-AFIA has 14 committees that are focused on supporting AFIA’s core legislative and regulatory objectives and/or member services.
-The committees oversee AFIA’s ongoing activities, interests and programs in very specific disciplines and reflect all segments of the total feed industry.
-Typically members are nominated for election each May, at the beginning of the AFIA fiscal year, to serve three-year terms.
+The American Feed Industry Association has 14 committees that are focused on supporting the AFIA’s core legislative and regulatory objectives and/or member services.
+The committees oversee the AFIA’s ongoing activities, interests and programs in very specific disciplines and reflect all segments of the total feed industry.
+Typically members are nominated for election each May, at the beginning of the AFIA’s fiscal year, to serve three-year terms.

 Read the committee descriptions below, and members may also click the links to see the committees’ latest annual reports.
 If you are interested in joining a committee, contact the AFIA staff person responsible for the committee.

-- Aquaculture Committee: Informs members on opportunities within the aquaculture industry; assists in solving industry-related problems; educates membership on needed products, technologies and services.
-2017-18 Annual Report.
-Staff contact: John Stewart
+- Aquaculture Committee: Informs members of opportunities within aquaculture industry; assists in solving industry- related problems; educates membership on needed products, technologies and services.
+Current Plan of Work.
+Staff contact: Leah Wilkinson

-- Equipment Manufacturers Committee: Represents the interests of equipment manufacturer members through the Occupational Safety and Health Administration and U.S. Environmental Protection Agency regulatory compliance; sponsors the national safety sign program and the continuing development of new safety signs and placement guidelines; and conducts an annual conference.
-2017-18 Annual Report.
+- Equipment Manufacturers Committee: Represents the interests of animal food equipment manufacturing members.
+Activities include Occupational and Safety Health Administration and Environmental Protection Agency regulatory compliance.
+Sponsors a national safety sign program and the continuing development of new safety signs and placement guidelines.
+Also conducts an annual conference and oversees the equipment manufacturers scholarship fund.
+Current Plan of Work.
 Staff contact: Gary Huddleston

-- Feed Regulatory Committee: Monitors the federal and state regulatory agencies; meets with the U.S. Food and Drug Administration and the Association of American Feed Control Officials to represent the interests of the feed industry on manufacturing practices, labeling requirements, and the uniform feed law; maintains a Good Manufacturing Practices subcommittee; and liaisons with all segments of the feed industry.
-2017-18 Annual Report.
-Staff contacts: Leah Wilkinson, Louise Calderwood and John Stewart
+- Feed Regulatory Committee: Monitors the federal and state regulatory agencies.
+Meets with the Food and Drug Administration and Association of American Feed Control Officials to represent the interests of the feed industry on manufacturing practices, labeling requirements and the uniform feed law.
+Note, committee appointments are subject to the AFIA’s president’s approval.
+Current Plan of Work.
+Staff contacts: Leah Wilkinson and Louise Calderwood

-- Ingredient Approval and Definition Committee: Provides a forum for AFIA members to represent the regulatory and legislative interests regarding the feed ingredient approval/recognition process to government officials; educates members on the changing regulatory environment related to feed ingredient approval/recognition; communicates key issues and concerns with stakeholders; and impacts the approval/recognition and definition process of feed ingredients.
-2017-18 Annual Report.
+- Ingredient Approval and Definition Committee: Provides a forum for AFIA members to represent regulatory and legislative interests regarding the feed ingredient approval/recognition process to government officials and educate members regarding the changing regulatory environment related to feed ingredient approval/recognition.
+The primary objectives are to address and communicate key issues and concerns with stakeholders and to impact the approval/recognition and definition process of feed ingredients.
+Current Plan of Work.
 Staff contact: Leah Wilkinson

-- Liquid Feed Committee: Represents the interests of liquid feed manufacturers, suppliers, and distributors; responsible for the annual Liquid Feed Symposium; distributes and tallies the liquid feed tonnage survey; works with the AFIA staff to provide regulatory representation for the liquid feed industry; and maintains subcommittees for research and education, finance and sponsorship, and membership.
-2017-18 Annual Report.
+- Liquid Feed Committee: Represents the interests of liquid feed manufacturers, suppliers and distributors.
+Responsible for the annual AFIA Liquid Feed Symposium.
+Works with AFIA staff providing regulatory representation for the liquid feed industry, maintains subcommittees for research, education and finance.
+Current Plan of Work.
 Staff contact: Paul Davis

-- Nutrition Committee: Offers a medium that feed and pet food industry people responsible for information, research, quality control, technological services and regulatory compliance can explore new technologies and issues affecting animal nutrition.
-Also sponsors the biennial Feed Industry Institute.
-2017-18 Annual Report.
+- Nutrition Committee: Offers a medium through which feed and pet food industry personnel responsible for information, research, quality control, technological services and regulatory compliance can explore new technologies and issues affecting animal nutrition.
+Sponsors the Feed Industry Institute.
+Current Plan of Work.
 Staff contact: Paul Davis

-- Production Compliance Committee: Represents the production and manufacturing facility segments of the industry as well as the industry’s interests before the Occupational Safety and Health Administration as it writes regulations affecting the feed industry; conducts production schools; and provides compliance leadership for members.
-2017-18 Annual Report.
+- Production Compliance Committee: Represents the production and manufacturing facility segments of the industry as well as the industry’s interests before the regulatory agencies as they write regulations affecting the feed industry.
+Conducts educational programs and provides compliance leadership for members.
+Current Plan of Work.
 Staff contact: Gary Huddleston